Ordered before 4:00 PM = delivered the next business day

 Week before menstruation: limit caffeine

 Did you know that caffeine can affect your menstrual cycle?
 Those last few days before your period can be intense.
-Caffeine can increase mood swings and fatigue.
+Caffeine can exacerbate mood swings and fatigue.
 Reduce your caffeine intake and try calming chamomile or rooibos tea.

 Tea as a coffee alternative